Christian Church (Disciples of Christ): Restructure

 Following World War II, it became obvious that the organizations that had been developed in previous decades no longer effectively met the needs of the postwar era.
 After a number of discussions throughout the 1950s, the 1960 International Convention of Christian Churches adopted a process to "restructure" the entire organization.
 The Commission on Restructure, chaired by Granville T. Walker, held its first meeting on October 30 & November 1, 1962.
 In 1968, the International Convention of Christian Churches (Disciples of Christ) adopted the commission's proposed Provisional Design of the Christian Church (Disciples of Christ).
 Soon The Provisional Design became The Design.

 The Brotherhood's adoption of The Design made the earlier split between the cooperative and independent churches official.
 Under The Design, all churches in the 1968 yearbook of Christian Churches (Disciples of Christ) were automatically recognized as part of the Christian Church (Disciples of Christ).
 In the years that followed, many of the Independent Christian Church Congregations requested formal withdrawal from the yearbook.
 Many of those congregations were already part of the North American Christian Convention; this group would become known as the Christian churches and churches of Christ and became the third primary group of the Stone-Campbell Movement.

 Logo

 In 1971, the General Assembly adopted a logo for the denomination.
 The logo depicts a red chalice with a white St. Andrew's Cross.
-Symbolically the chalice is said to represent the Lord's Supper, which is central to Disciples practice, and the cross of St. Andrew is said to represent the denomination's roots in Scottish Presbyterianism and the ministry of all people.
+Symbolically the chalice is said to represent the Lord's Supper, which is central to Disciples practice, and the cross of St. Andrew is said to represent the denomination's roots in Scottish Presbyterian and the ministry of all people.
 The logo was designed by Ronald E. Osborn who drew the logo with a red pen, leading to the red color of the logo, and refined by Bruce Tilsley.
 The logo can be used by all Disciples congregations, ministries, and other affiliated institutions and provides clarity among confusion from the "Christian Church" moniker many Disciple and non-Disciple congregations use.